decent-chat/decent/docs/api.md

 #### Message types

 There are currently two message types, `"user"` and `"system"`.
-Messages sent by users are always marked `"user"`, however the server itself can choose to send system-level messages for things, such as user joins or when pins are added.
+Messages sent by users are always marked `"user"`, however both the server and users with the `sendSystemMessage` [permission](#permissions). can choose to send system-level messages for things, such as user joins or when pins are added.
+Ideally, these would be styled differently in clients.

 System messages lack `author` fields.